luisquintanilla/mlnet-workshop/labs/07-mlops.md

         }
 ```

 If we have a closer look at what we're doing here, we can see that we're using the `MLContext` from ML.NET to load the model from the Azure FileShare, which is where it's saved as part of our training.
 A `PredictionEngine` is thereafter created based on the `ModelInput` and `ModelOutput` schema created earlier.
-Using this `PredictionEngine` we are then able to make a prediction based on a number of different inputs and compare the result with what we would expect, in this case within a given range.
+Using this `PredictionEngine` we are then able to make a prediction based on several different inputs and compare the result with what we would expect, in this case within a given range.

 Commit the changes to your fork and push the changes to GitHub.